mvenkatapraveen/Documentation/sqoop/basics.md

 25/02/28 23:35:26 INFO tool.ImportTool: (Consider saving this with 'sqoop job --create')
 ```

-_Imported File on HDFS:_
+**_Imported File on HDFS:_**

 ![Sqoop Import Export Example](./assets/images/SqoopIncrementalImport_Inc_Output.png)
 <br>

-> A new part file gets created for each incremental run
+> A new part file gets created for each incremental run.
-> Last value has to be noted down, in case incremental run is executed manually
+> Last value has to be noted down, in case incremental run is executed manually.

 ### 1.6.
 Sqoop Full import using Query clause